dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOT-HARDWARE.md

     * Press Cmd+S in OpenCore's menu when you turn the Mac on
 2. When the command line prompt appears, enter the dGPU disabler argument (at the bottom)
 3. Reboot and patched macOS should work normally
 4. If you still want to use the dGPU, run OpenCore Legacy Patcher and enable TS2 Acceleration from settings.
-Go to `Patcher Settings -> Developer Settings -> Set TeraScale 2 Accel`, then root patch again.
+Go to `Settings -> Root Patching -> TeraScale 2 Acceleration`, then root patch again.
 5. Either Reset NVRAM or set `gpu-power-prefs` to zeros to re-enable the dGPU

 ```sh